 Variations in the application of water are made using nozzles or branches that produce jets or sprays ranging from large droplets to atomised fog.
-Water mist systems are an effective way to control a fire, either externally through piercing or by cutting a hole through to apply the mist in the fire compartment.
-Using very limited amounts of water, water mist systems are highly effective but their range is limited.
+Water mist systems are an effective way to control a fire, either externally through piercing or cutting a hole through which to apply the mist or in the fire compartment.
+Using very limited amounts of water, they are highly effective but their range is limited.
+There are occasions when water in any form is not effective and times when it is dangerous to use, especially where there are materials that react unfavourably with water.